dev-academy-programme/orientation---Archived/third-readme.md

 # Get a head start

-Woohoo, you've completed the first two stages of prepation for Dev Academy!
+Woohoo, you've completed the [second stage of preparation](second-readme.md) for Dev Academy!
 Nice going!
-Now it's time to get a head start.
+Now it's time for the final steps to give yourself a head start.

 We recommend you be familiar with these tools and technologies: